Italy: In the Path of the Etruscans

 Volterra is the very picture of a Tuscan hill town.
 Originally an Etruscan town, the fortification walls enclose the Parco Archeologico Enrico Fiumi.
 This park contains two Etruscan temples, as well as an intriguing 1st-century basin that the Romans built to collect rainwater and distribute it to citizens who lived in lower-lying areas.

-We will also visit the Guarnacci Etruscan Museum housing thousands of funeral urns and many unique bronze sculptures and terracotta pieces.
+We will also visit the Guarnacci Etruscan Museum, housing thousands of funeral urns and many unique bronze sculptures and terracotta pieces.
 Recent archaeological work has uncovered a large Roman amphitheater thought to date to the 1st century AD.

-After lunch we transfer to Florence, one of the most beautiful cities in all of Italy and the heart of the Italian Renaissance.
+After lunch, we transfer to Florence, one of the most beautiful cities in all of Italy and the heart of the Italian Renaissance.
 By foot, we will explore the historic center, a UNESCO World Heritage Site, including Ponte Vecchio and Santa Maria del Fiore Cathedral (the Duomo).
 Overnight for two nights at Boscolo Hotel Astoria, a charming 4-star hotel located in the heart of the historic city.
 (B/L/D)

 Day 11National Archaeological Museum of Florence

 The National Archaeological Museum of Florence is housed in the Palazzo della Crocetta.
 This stunning palace was built in 1620 for Princess Maria Maddalena de’ Medici, sister of Cosimo II de’ Medici.
 The Etruscan collection includes some of the most valuable and unique pieces found throughout Italy.
 Highlights are the Chimera of Arezzo, the bronze statue of Arringatore, and the funerary statue of Mater Matuta.
-Continue to the 14th century Palazzo Davanti which was created by joining together several tower-houses.
+Continue to the 14th century Palazzo Davanti, which was created by joining together several tower-houses.
 It represents the transition between the closed, vertical structure of the medieval tower-house and the more spacious Renaissance palazzo arranged around a central courtyard.
-Lunch and the afternoon are on our own to explore the cultural and architectural gems of Florence before our farewell dinner at an elegant local restaurant.
-(B/D)

 Day 12Depart Italy